sunandinisharma/MCL_IMC_Analysis/README.md

 # Setup and Installation

-# Step 1: Python Environment Setup
+## Step 1: Python Environment Setup
-Create a new Python environment:

-# Run in the Terminal
-python -m venv imc_env
-source imc_env/bin/activate  # On Windows use `imc_env\Scripts\activate`
+Create a new Python environment.
+Run in the linux Terminal python -m venv imc_env source imc_env/bin/activate  # On Windows use `imc_env\Scripts\activate`

-# Install the required Python packages:
+### Install the required Python packages:
 pip install --no-deps -r requirements.txt

-# Install the fastcluster package:
+### Install the fastcluster package:
 pip install fastcluster-1.2.6-cp38-cp38-win_amd64.whl

-# Step 2: Running the Analysis
+## Step 2: Running the Analysis
 Open the provided Jupyter Notebook A00 - MCL Analysis-checkpoint.ipynb in your preferred environment (e.g., JupyterLab, Jupyter Notebook).
 Follow the steps documented in the notebook to run the analysis.
 The notebook provides detailed instructions on generating diagnostic figures and obtaining batch-corrected data.

-# Step 3: Running Cycombine for Batch Normalisation in R
+## Step 3: Running Cycombine for Batch Normalisation in R
 Having all the necessary inputs for CyCombine, we will use RStudio to run the script "cycombine_batches.R" inside the "batchnorm" directory.
 This will correct expression between batches and output diagnostic figures and the corrected dataset as an RDS archive, which we will re-import below.